 10. The Society Inc by Sibella Court

-History lovers, you’ll have to contain your beating hearts as you swoon over the rustic/retro/downright impressive collation of furniture by the Society Inc. This brand specialises in hospitality interiors, product development, branding and global sourcing.
+History lovers, you’ll have to contain your beating hearts as you swoon over the rustic/retro/downright impressive collation of furniture by the Society Inc. This brand specialises in hospitality interiors, product development, branding, and global sourcing.
 Sibella Court, the history maven behind the brand, has a degree in History and cites that her spaces ‘draw on both the true and make-believe, to create unique interiors to delight patrons and guests’.
 And what a delight the furniture really is.
-Take a browse through the site for not only some great inspiration, but some pieces that can be mixed with contemporary pieces for a varied aesthetic.
-Shout out to the vintage beach umbrellas that will give you a little piece of the past on scorched summer days.
+Take a browse through the site for not only some great inspiration but some pieces that can be mixed with contemporary pieces for a varied aesthetic.
+Shout out to the vintage beach umbrellas that will give you a little piece of the past on scorching summer days.

 Location: 3.02 75 Mary Street St Peters 2044

 Where luxury meets cosiness, Coco Republic has amassed its fame from its stunning showrooms and well-to-do designer brands.
 Over the years, Coco Republic has featured brands like Ralph Lauren and Jonathan Adler, and have flourished their name with the brand’s own pieces that work for a variety of homes.
 The brand also offers property styling, which means that if you’re on the hunt for an interior decorator and a similarly stylish source for new furniture, you’re in luck.
 Even if it’s just for a quick look, take a walk through their impeccably styled showrooms for some unforgettable inspiration for your home.